gradle/gradle/design-docs/jdk9-support.md

 - Process classes using the ASM library
 - Method bodies should throw an `UnsupportedOperationException`.
 - Should consider `java.*`, `javax.*` as allowed packages, considering they will map later to the `java-base` module.
-- Conversion of the implementation to an API jar should be done through a task that takes a classes directory as input and will output another class directory.

 ### Test cases